University of Worcester: City Campus

 The university's second campus is known as City Campus, and is the home of the Worcester Business School.
 The campus opened in September 2010 on the site of the former Worcester Royal Infirmary in Infirmary Walk.
 The buildings of the original infirmary, which remain, are the work of the noted eighteenth-century architect Anthony Keck.
 Work began in January 2007, and cost approximately £120 million.
 Phase 1 was completed in time for the 2010 academic year.
 As part of this, new Halls of Residence with accommodation for 250 students were completed on the site as well as the restoration of the main buildings.
 All Worcester Business School courses are run here, including undergraduate and postgraduate courses.
+A latter addition is the Art House, which sits opposite City Campus on Castle Street and is the hub of the School of Arts.
+Created from a former Carpet Warehouse (and before that a 1930's Art Deco garage known as Austin House) and refurbished by GWP Architects.
+The building is only the third building in the whole of the UK to earn a Gold standard for environmental sustainability.

 The Jenny Lind Chapel has been refurbished to its original state as has the boardroom in which the British Medical Association was founded in 1832.
 The history of the building inspired the development of an interactive exhibition, The Infirmary, which opened on City Campus in 2012.

 Phase 2 has had to be reviewed due to deep cuts in government funding and caps on student numbers, and is no longer considered feasible due to current budget deficits.

 Riverside and Worcester Arena

 In addition, the university occupies a large site adjacent to the River Severn, now known as "Riverside".
 This includes an Art Space & Exhibition building and a 2,000-seat-capacity sports arena built as a new facility for sports, events, a base for the Worcester Wolves basketball team, a national centre of excellence for disability sports and as a further teaching and office space.
 The facility, known as Worcester Arena is also accessible to the local community.
-Since its completion the Worcester Arena has become more and more under-utilised with plans in place for its redevelopment as an indoor bowls center specifically targeted at the over 60s.